Choosing a dog trainer

 The dog trainer

-- Everyday life: lead walking, recall, house-training, living in society.
+- They help with everyday life: lead walking, recall, house training, living in society.

-- The right choice for building good foundations or undoing troublesome habits.
+- The right choice for building good foundations, or for undoing an awkward habit.

 The behaviourist

-- Established problems: aggression, biting, separation anxiety, phobia, guarding the food bowl or toys.
+- They deal with established problems: aggression, biting, separation anxiety, phobias, guarding the bowl or toys.

-- Deep work on the emotion and the cause, not an obedience session.
+- They work in depth on the emotion and its cause, rather than adding one more obedience session.

-- The one to turn to whenever a behaviour becomes dangerous or goes beyond ordinary training.
+- Go to them as soon as a behaviour puts someone in danger, or goes beyond ordinary training.

 The vet (or veterinary behaviourist)

-- Any behaviour that appears suddenly or worsens quickly.
+- See them for any behaviour that appears suddenly or gets worse fast.

 - AVSAB — Position Statement on Humane Dog Training (2021)